indifferen7/Casual-Snake/README.md

 # casual-snakejs
 This project is the outcome of me trying to learn JavaScript properly.
+Follow [this link](http://casualsemantics.se/misc/snake/) to try it out!
+You control the snake using the arrow buttons on your keybourd or by swiping if you have a touch screen.
+Enjoy!

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).